1990 to 1999

 Shant Kevorkian and Tom Merryfield, BSc Retail Management (1999)

-Shant and Tom graduated from the BSc Retail Management course in 1999 and now run their own online furniture retail business, Unni and Evans.
+Shant and Tom graduated from the BSc Retail Management course in 1999 and now run their own online furniture retail business, Greenway Furniture.

 After graduating I worked within the Criminal Justice System.
 In my time as a probation officer, I spent three years in a young offenders prison in Dublin, running groups and working individually with offenders.
 It was here that I got hooked on the power of the one-to-one session, seeing time and time again how people could transform their lives if they had somebody supportive to listen to them.
 I re-trained and was awarded a first class Masters in Counselling from University College Cork in 2001.

 I have worked within the health and wellbeing sector ever since.
 I ran my own private practice but realised the stigma of seeking therapy still either put some people off or made some people feel ashamed.
 I now offer a spectrum of mental wellbeing services including mindful walks, growth mindset, after school clubs and coaching.
 My mantra is that we seek support if our bodies are sick or we want to get fit; we should periodically do the same with the most complex organ in our bodies - our brain!

 Ioannis (John) Lyritis, MSc Mobile and Satellite Communications (1998)

 I have founded and run an ICT company in the fields of systems integration, network infrastructures and security.